neilhwatson/evolve_cfengine_freelib/HOWTO.md

 ### Using hostnames

-Use the bundle efl_class_hostname2 to make classes if the host's short hostname matches the given list.
+Use the bundle efl_class_hostname2 to make classes if the host's short hostname (${sys.uqhost}) matches the given list.

 ```
 [